epimorphics/standard-reports-manager/README.md

 `positionInQueue` | number | Valid number if Pending, 0 if InProgress, absent otherwise `eta` | time left in ms | Only available of Pending/InProgress `started` | date-time string | Time an InProgress request started processing

+## Configuration

+The configuration of the request processing (queue manager and location, store manager and location, sparql endpoint) is all specified in an appbase configuration file in `/etc/standard-reports/app.conf`.
+The desired configuration file should be mounted into this location in the container.

+The default configuration is suitable for testing only and uses an in-memory queue, file store manager (in `/tmp`) and assumes a sparql endpoint of `http://localhost:3030/landregistry_to/query`

 ## Development setup